fantauzzi/CarND-Path-Planning-Project/README.md

 When it is time to compute a new path, extending the current one, I do it based on the current FSM state.
 I first determine where the path should end, say as forward as possible in the current lane (KL), as close as possible to a set distance from the preceding vehicle (FV), or forward and in an adjacent lane (CL).
 The exact position of the path end is based on a simple [kinematic model](https://www.khanacademy.org/science/physics/one-dimensional-motion/kinematic-formulas/a/what-are-the-kinematic-formulas) of the car, which is good enough for driving along the highway.

-I then calculate a Jerk Minimising Trajectory (JMT), which is basically a quintic polynomial, going from the beginning of the new path (i.e. the end of the previous one), to its end.
-The JMT ensures that the car will be in a set position, velocity and acceleration at the end-points of the path, and also gives guarantees of continuity of the position and its first two derivatives.
-However, it does not give any other guarantee  (beside continuity) about velocity, acceleration and jerk *between* the endpoints.
+I then calculate a Jerk Minimising Trajectory (JMT), which is a quintic polynomial, going from the beginning of the new path (i.e. the end of the previous one), to its end.
+The JMT ensures that the car will be in a set position, velocity and acceleration at the end-points of the path; it guarantees continuity of the position and its first two derivatives and also minimises jerk along the trajectory.
+However, it does not give any other guarantee about velocity, acceleration and jerk *between* the endpoints.

 Given a JMT, the car might exceed along the path the speed limit, or any set limit on acceleration and jerk.
 They are imposed because of physical limitations, safety and comfort.

 The way I addressed this is to generate a number of random JMTs in a neighbor of the one just computed, by perturbing its goal end-point by random amounts with uniform distribution.
 I then choose the best JMT based on a cost function.
 The cost considers the car velocity, acceleration and jerk at every waypoint along the trajectory.

-Note that all trajectories calculations are done in a Frenet reference system, as it is much simpler than in Cartesian coordinates.
+All trajectory calculations are done in a Frenet reference system, as they are much easier than in Cartesian coordinates.
 The generated path waypoints are then converted into Cartesian coordinates, as expected by the simulator.

 A limit of this approach is that, once committed to a path, it is not possible to change it to adapt to sudden new conditions.
 For instance, when another car cuts in front of the driven car without leaving enough distance, it is not possible to hit on the breaks right away; instead, I first need to reach the end of the current path.

-Other possible improvements consist in smarter and more flexible behavior, for example changing speed to match traffic in an adjacent lane and facilitate lane change, and allowing to go across two lanes at a time.
+Another possible improvement consists in smarter and more flexible behavior, for example changing speed to match traffic in an adjacent lane and facilitate lane change, and allowing to go across two lanes at a time to change lane.

 ## Requirements